BlueTeck/kanboard_plugin_multipleassignees/README.md

 # Kanboard Plugin MultipleAssignees

+⚠ Early development version ⚠

+⚠ DO NOT USE ⚠

 Assign multiple users or groups to a task.

 This plugin was inspired by [creecros Group_assign](https://github.com/creecros/Group_assign) plugin.